Step 7: Build a story to present

 After you present

 Your presentation went very well.
-The team is convinced there is work to be done to increase profit in Burlington, NC.
-Plus, they're curious to know why machines did so poorly in the first place.
-Your boss is thrilled: Not only have you identified a way to address negative profit, you've got the team asking questions about their data.
+The team is convinced that there is work to be done to increase profit in Burlington, North Carolina.
+And, they're curious to know why machines did so poorly in the first place.
+Your boss is thrilled—not only have you identified a way to address negative profit, you've got the team asking questions about their data.

-To keep the lessons fresh in their minds, your boss asks you to email your team a Word doc with your findings.
-Good thing you know about sharing your visualizations with Tableau Server and Tableau Public.
+To keep the lessons fresh in their minds, your boss asks you to email your team a document with your findings.
+It's a good thing that you know about sharing your visualizations with Tableau Server and Tableau Public.

 Continue to Step 8: Share your findings.